Family and Medical Leave

 In some cases, it may be possible to take FMLA leave to enter drug rehab, but there are plenty of exceptions.
 For example, if the employee fails to give the employer advanced notice, or if an employer has a clear policy forbidding drug use.
 The Department of Labor also makes clear that FMLA leave can only be taken for substance abuse treatment provided by a health care provider or an entity referred by a health care provider.
 You can’t take FMLA leave simply because you are addicted to drugs.

 What do you think?
-Should New Hampshire institute some form of paid family and medical leave?
+How should New Hampshire institute paid family and medical leave?
 Or, should individual business owners continue to decide for themselves whether to offer such a perk?
 Let your legislator know what you think by sending them an email, giving them a call, or writing a letter.